Scheduled job — daily fan-out

 Why system context has no ctx.user.

 The handler is not triggered by a user request. ctx.user.imperal_id is "__system__" and ctx.tenant is None.
-Using ctx.user.imperal_id as a real user ID — for example passing it to ctx.store.query(...) — silently queries the system namespace and returns nothing.
-Always fan out via ctx.store.list_users() first.
+Treating ctx.user.imperal_id as a real user ID — for example passing it to ctx.store.query(...) — does not resolve to any real user's data and returns nothing.
+Always fan out via ctx.store.list_users() first, then scope each iteration with ctx.as_user(user_id).

 ctx.store.list_users(collection).